anseki/readline-sync/README.md

 password = readlineSync.questionNewPassword([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then accept only a valid password, and then request same one again, and then return it after an Enter key was pressed.
+Display a `query` to the user if it's specified, and then accept only a valid password, and then request same one again, and then return it after the Enter key was pressed.
 It's the password, or something that is the secret text like the password.
 You can specify the valid password requirement to the options.